Curriculum enrichment and extra-curricular activities

 We regularly have children who demonstrate a significantly higher level of ability than the average in one or more areas of the curriculum.
-Typically, able pupils demonstrate academic performance significantly above age-related expectations in one subject; while gifted pupils excel academically across two or more subjects (e.g. literacy, mathematics, science) and talented pupils excel creatively (e.g. art, music, P.E., sport or creative thinking).
+Typically, able pupils demonstrate academic performance significantly above age-related expectations in one subject; while gifted pupils excel academically across two or more subjects (e.g. Literacy, Mathematics, Science) and talented pupils excel creatively (e.g. Art, Music, P.E. or creative thinking).

 The School’s aim is to raise the achievements of all pupils by providing lessons which meet the needs of the most able: this can be achieved through targeted questioning, open-ended work, developing pupils’ independent research and inquiry skills and other strategies.
-Therefore the needs of Able, Gifted and Talented children can be met in most cases through normal classroom provision.
+Therefore the needs of the children can be met in most cases through normal classroom provision.

-In addition to this, to enable them to reach their full potential, we plan individual challenges that stimulate and provide enrichment to learning.
-Teaching Assistants and Teachers support gifted and talented children in small groups, for activities such as creative writing and thinking skills.
-These individual challenges are discussed with parents at a scheduled meeting with the Class Teacher or project mentor.
-Optional creative research projects, carried out at home, can provide children with the opportunity to extend their knowledge of a particular area of interest, at times in conjunction with adult support.
-Able, Gifted and Talented clubs are held in association with Network CB23 (the cluster of primary schools feeding in to Comberton Village College and Cambourne Village College).
+Optional creative research projects, carried out at home, can provide children with the opportunity to extend their knowledge of a particular area of interest, at times in conjunction with adult support..
+We also have excellent links with the local secondary schools allowing children the opportunity to attend Maths and P.E. clubs that are held in association with Network CB23 (the cluster of primary schools feeding in to Comberton Village College and Cambourne Village College).